fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 In the algorithmic framework, for example, input variables may contain previous criminal history, statements taken by the accused, witnesses and police officers.
-Labels (outcome) include recommendations by the algorithm on an appropriate course of action based on a computed risk score.
-Model is limited in assessing fairness out outcome.
+Labels (outcome) include recommendations by the algorithm on an appropriate course of action based

 information regarding the accused, their upbringing and how it relates to their current status, along with a recommendation that incorporates these factors into the